A conversation on Friday night.

 We have no choice.
 Our brains are the bosses.

 Introverts and extroverts may behave very differently in people’s eyes.
 One may think it is just their preference to work like this.
-Yet, it is actually their brains that makes such a difference.
+Yet, it is actually their brain that makes such a difference.
 They have no choice but to cope with it.

 How are their brains different?